CoverRight’s Mission and Editorial Guidelines.

 Medicare Supplement (also known as ‘Medigap’) is sold by private insurance companies and is designed to help pay for the out-of-pocket costs (or ‘gaps’) that the Original Medicare does not cover (such as your 20% coinsurance under Part B).

-You cannot purchase a Medicare Supplement policy if you are enrolled in Medicare Advantage.
+You cannot purchase a Medicare Supplement policy if enrolled in Medicare Advantage.

-Similar to Medicare Advantage and Part D, your Medicare Supplement premium 2024 will be determined by your private health insurer and will vary from plan-to-plan and insurer-to-insurer.
+Like Medicare Advantage and Part D, your Medicare Supplement premium in 2024 will be determined by your private health insurer and will vary from plan to plan and insurer to insurer.

 The premiums and out-of-pocket costs for Medicare Supplement plans will also vary depending on the type of plan you choose (there are 10 standard plans you can purchase).